However, farming and agriculture are two exceptions to the rule – crops and animals don’t stop growing or needing care because of a pandemic.

 The restrictions on eating out have thrown up several issues for producers and suppliers, however.
 Without anyone to buy up their product, what are they to do with the excess stock?

-As lockdowns begin to ease across the globe, we talk with four European foodservice businesses owners about how they’re preparing for an uptick in demand.
+As lockdowns begin to ease across the globe, we talk with three European foodservice businesses owners about how they’re preparing for an uptick in demand.

 Keeping the glass half full